-The Compensation Committee (referred to in this CD&A as the "Committee") was appointed by our Board of Directors and is governed by a written charter that is available in the corporate governance section of our website, www.rockybrands.com.
-The Committee members are Michael L. Finn, Chairman, James L. Stewart, Robert B. Moore, Jr. and Robyn R. Hahn.
+The Compensation Committee (referred to in this CD&A as the "Committee") was appointed by our Board of Directors and is governed by a written charter that is available in the governance section of our website, www.rockybrands.com.
+The Committee members are William L. Jordan (Chairman), Michael L. Finn, Robert B. Moore, Jr., Robyn R. Hahn and Dwight E. Smith.
 Our Board of Directors has determined that each of the Committee members is independent under the standards of independence established by Marketplace Rule 5605(a)(2).
 In addition, each of the Committee members is a "non-employee" director as defined by Rule 16b-3 under the Securities Exchange Act of 1934.